Geeks in Phoenix

 Mini, All-In-One, and some SFF computers are actually built on a laptop platform and use external power supplies.
 Remember that the output from any power supply, internal or external, will gradually diminish to a point where your computer will not start.

 And even if you do not turn on and use your Mini, All-In-One, or SFF computer, the power supply is often connected to an AC jack, powered up, and energized.
-If your external power supply is over three years old, it is probably time to replace it.
+If your external power supply is more than three years old, it is likely time to replace it.

 Internal power supplies